 Everyone attending are friendly adults.
 Most people have been doing art for a while, but some not as long.

 The classes themselves give people the opportunity to relax and to socialise.
-A lot of the time people attending are quiet concentrating on their work.
-At other times they are chatting away.
 You can easily make new friends at the classes.

 I provide informal help and support during the informal classes to help you progress on your artistic journey.